vbpupil/InputValidation/README.md

  </form>
  ```

- include the package.
+ 3. include the package.
  ```php
  use vbpupil\InputValidation;

  include 'vendor/autoload.php';
 ```

-Set which inputs you want to check;
+4. set which inputs you want to check;

   ```php
  //indicates what inputs it should be checking